Self-hosted deployment - v3 Preview - Open Source LLM Observability

 LANGFUSE_INIT_USER_PASSWORD | Password for the initial user | Yes | password123 |

 The different resources depend on each other in the following way.
-You can e.g. intialize an organization and a user wihtout having to also initialize a project and API keys, but you cannot initialize a project without also initializing an organization.
+You can e.g. intialize an organization and a user without having to also initialize a project and API keys, but you cannot initialize a project without also initializing an organization.

 Organization